List of Hillary Clinton 2016 presidential campaign political endorsements

-This is a list of notable individual politicians and political organizations who have publicly indicated support for Hillary Clinton in the 2016 United States presidential election.
+This is a list of notable individual politicians and political organizations who publicly indicated support for Hillary Clinton in the 2016 United States presidential election.

 Public officials serving below the state level and all other individuals and entities are listed only if they have a separate stand-alone article.
 Those who indicated their support after Hillary Clinton's presumptive nomination on June 11 are denoted with an asterisk.